To write the best motivation letter possible, take a look at the sample letter of motivation below, and then keep scrolling to find:

 - scroll through its social media feeds

-- look for blogs written by current/former participants/employees
+- look for blogs written by current or former participants or employees

 Then, take the information you find and tailor your letter to show how your motivations match their goals.